 Chung Mei Buddhist Temple

-Instead of a secluded area in the forest, Chung Mei Temple is located at Stafford, within the Houston– Woodlands–Sugar Land metropolitan area in Texas.
-It enjoys the serenity and quietness of the forest, but also conveniently accessible by city visitors.
-The name “Chung Mei” means Mid America, hence the location, which serves as the bridge between East and West coast, as well as Eastern religion and Western culture.
+To achieve these objectives, Chung Mei Temple is located in Stafford, Texas, slightly removed from, but still within the Houston metropolitan area.
+It enjoys the serenity and quietness of “the forest” while conveniently accessed by city visitors.
+The name “Chung Mei” means Mid America, hence its location serves as a bridge between the East and West coasts, as well as between Eastern and Western culture.

 Call: 281 495 3100